-Replay of the Millard North vs Millard West (Nebraska) game – August 30, 2019.
+Replay of the Millard North vs Millard West (Nebraska) high school football game – August 30, 2019.

 Millard West’s Tristan Gomes has a nose for the endzone.
 The senior quarterback rushed for four touchdowns in the 2019 season opener, guiding his team to a 30-0 shutout win over rival Millard North.